armasuissewt/scripty/README.md

 # scripty
-scripty is a AI powered speech to text tool.
+scripty is a collection of AI powered speech to text prototypes based on [whisper](https://github.com/openai/whisper) and [faster-whisper](https://github.com/SYSTRAN/faster-whisper).
+For each, there is an example for processing a audio file and processing realtime microphone input.
 The inference is running locally.

 # Installation
 Windows, NO CUDA